Proof Agent Docs

 v2 convergence fields:

-- `collab.status` remains compatibility status (`confirmed|pending`) and is fragment-authoritative.
+- `collab.status` reports convergence status (`confirmed|pending`) and is fragment-authoritative.

 - `collab.fragmentStatus` and `collab.markdownStatus` expose render-vs-projection split directly.